intel-analytics/BigDL-2.x/pyzoo/zoo/automl/README.md

 pipeline = tsp.fit(train_df, metric="mean_squared_error")
 ```

-### Prediction and Evaluation using _Pipeline_
+### Prediction and Evaluation using _TimeSequencePipeline_
-A _Pipeline_ is a  which includes feature transformation and model inference.
-Pipeline can be saved and loaded for future deployment.
+A _TimeSequencePipeline_ contains a chain of feature transformers and models, which does end2end time sequence prediction on input data. _TimeSequencePipeline_ can be saved and loaded for future deployment.
  1. Prediction using _Pipeline_ object
  ```python
  result_df = pipeline.predict(test_df)